bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 But there is a technical one as well:

 The technical issue is what we will call "The Hypermedia Approach" vs. "The Remote Procedure Call (RPC) Approach".
-When web applications moved from MPAs to SPAs, they adopted, often unwittingly, the latter RPC approach to application development: AJAX moved to JSON as a data serialization format and largely ([and correctly](/essays/hypermedia-apis-vs-data-apis/)) abandoned the hypermedia concept.
+When web applications moved from MPAs to SPAs, they adopted, often unwittingly, an RPC approach to application development: AJAX moved to JSON as a data serialization format and largely ([and correctly](/essays/hypermedia-apis-vs-data-apis/)) abandoned the hypermedia concept.
 This abandonment of The Hypermedia Approach was driven by the admitted usability issues with vanilla MPAs.

-It turns out, however, that those usability issues often *can* [be addressed](/examples) using The Hypermedia Approach: rather than *abandoning* Hypermedia for RPC, what we need is a *more powerful* Hypermedia.
+It turns out, however, that those usability issues often *can* [be addressed](/examples) using The Hypermedia Approach: rather than *abandoning* Hypermedia for RPC, what we needed and need today is a *more powerful* Hypermedia.
 This is exactly what htmx gives you.

-By returning to The Hypermedia Approach, you can build reasonably sophisticated web applications that address many of Mr. Harris's concerns regarding MPAs, at a fraction of the complexity required by most popular SPA frameworks.
-And, for free, you get all [the benefits](https://en.wikipedia.org/wiki/Representational_state_transfer#Architectural_concepts) that Roy Fielding outlined with a truly REST-ful architecture.
+By returning to The Hypermedia Approach, you can build reasonably sophisticated web applications that address many of Mr. Harris's concerns regarding MPAs at a fraction of the complexity required by most popular SPA frameworks.
+And, for free, you get all [the benefits](https://en.wikipedia.org/wiki/Representational_state_transfer#Architectural_concepts) that Roy Fielding outlined when adopting a truly REST-ful architecture.

 Is this architecture right for all web applications?
 Obviously not.